 What is the best multi-purpose fire extinguisher for use within lodges and holiday accommodations?
 Classically, going back several years, the answer was always small 1 and 2kg powder extinguishers.
 However, the holiday industry has moved away from powder type extinguishers over the last years following an update to one of the key British Standards: BS 5306-8:2012, which gives guidance on best practice when selecting and positioning portable fire extinguishers.

-This update, published in October of 2012, made it clear that powder extinguishers were no longer suitable for use within buildings.
+This update, published in October of 2012, made it clear that powder extinguishers are no longer suitable for use within buildings.
 The specific section (5.4.3) of the standard reads as follows:

 Use of powder extinguishers The discharge of a powder extinguisher within buildings can cause a sudden reduction of visibility and can also impair breathing, which could temporarily jeopardize escape, rescue or other emergency action.
 For this reason, powder extinguishers should generally not be specified for use indoors, unless mitigated by a health and safety risk assessment.